offline-ai/cli/guide/lang-script.md

 ### Script File and Directory

-An agent script can be a single file or an entire directory.
+A PPE script can be a single file or an entire directory.
 If it is a file, the filename must end with `.ai.yaml`.
 If it's a directory, it must contain a script file with the same name as the directory to serve as the entry point.
 Additionally, other script files within the same directory can call each other.

 For example, if there is a directory named `a-dir`, the entry point script file should be named `a-dir/a-dir.ai.yaml`.